pablo-q/loopback-next/docs/site/Req-res-cycle.md

 `@put` etc., are executed when a matching request arrives at the app.
 These methods may, then call a corresponding repository method to read from or write to the database.

+Whatever a controller method returns, becomes the response body.
+If it throws, a HTTP 500 error is returned to the client.

+Controller methods injected with `RestBindings.Http.RESPONSE` (instance of Express response object) can use the response object to send custom responses.

+{% include tip.html content="Use controller methods for creating custom
+endpoints instead of mounting Express routers.
+Controller methods support dependency injection and have access to the whole application context, while a Express routes don't." %}

 ##### Services